 Use of the town's website and town approved social media channels should be used to promote engagement activities.
-Additional information on notice requirements Use of additional tactics are detailed in Appendices A and B.
+Use of additional tactics are detailed in Appendices A and B.

 Indigenous Engagement

 The Town of Oakville is committed to building its relationship with Indigenous peoples.